 Not only is the old city of Edinburgh magical, but the beloved wizard Harry Potter was actually conceived within the walls of some of the city’s most popular cafes, too.

 19. Shop til you drop at Cardiff’s arcades – one of the best things to do on the UK Bucket List

 If you’re looking for a weekend trip, check out Cardiff in Wales.
-It is known as the City of Arcades, so bring an empty suitcase and prepare to shop.
+It is known as the City of Arcades, and there are so many things to do in Cardiff, so bring an empty suitcase and prepare to shop.

 18. Travel the Jurrasic Coast – for the seaside road trip

-If you’re looking to enjoy the English coastline, one of the top things to do in the UK is the Jurassic Coast.
+If you’re looking to enjoy the English coastline, one of the top things to do in the UK is the Jurassic Coast, which has the best holiday cottages to stay in.
 Stretching from East Devon to Studland Bay in Dorset, this World Heritage Site won’t soon be forgotten.

 17. Go pub hopping in Belfast – for some Irish hospitality